Buttonholer: Singer buttonholers

 The width of the Eyelet varies depending on the setting chosen from narrow to wide.
 This is also the size of the eye of the Keyhole buttonholes, which likewise depends on the width chosen.

-Greist often included a bonus in the form of a plastic pouch containing a set of the four additional templates — usually in grey plastic — not normally included with the buttonholer, viz sizes:- 3/8 in (10 mm) Straight, 1/2 in (13 mm) Straight, 15/16 in (24 mm) Straight, and a 5/8 in (16 mm) Keyhole.
+Greist often included a bonus in the form of a plastic pouch containing a set of the four additional templates — usually in grey Kralastic® — not normally included with the buttonholer, viz sizes:– 3/8 " (10 mm) Straight, 1/2 " (13 mm) Straight, 15/16 " (24 mm) Straight, and a 5/8 " (16 mm) Keyhole.
 However, Greist continued to sell the Eyelet — made of metal alloy — individually, as well as selling templates in a Five-Pack of metal alloy inclusive of the eyelet; and in later years sold an Eight-Pack of templates — that included an Eyelet template — but only ever made of a black plastic fibre composite, or included them with the purchase of a Greist Buttonholer.

-The three new additional sizes offered were:- 1 in (25 mm) straight, 7/8 in (22 mm) straight, and 7/8 in (22 mm) keyhole.
+The three new additional sizes offered were:– 1 " (25 mm) straight, 7/8 " (22 mm) straight, and 7/8 " (22 mm) keyhole.